10 Famous Movie and TV Lines in English to Get Your Friends Laughing

 Maybe you already know about how English is used in pop culture, and you’ve been improving your English by watching awesome movies.

-On shows like “Family Guy” or “Saturday Night Live” they use this type of humor a lot.
+On comedy shows like “Family Guy” or “Saturday Night Live,” they use this type of humor a lot.
 They quote or misquote (change the words of the quote) a line or talk about a famous person or movie.

-So in this post you will learn some of the most famous references, what they mean and how to use them.
+In this post, you’ll learn some of the most famous references, what they mean and how to use them.
 Ready?
 Let’s go!

 1. “Why so serious?” – Batman: The Dark Knight

 You’ve probably heard this one before.
 The Joker in the new “Batman” movies often says this line.

 It became really popular to use this after “The Dark Knight” came out in 2008.
 It’s especially fun to try to copy the Joker’s deep, scary voice.

 The meaning is very straightforward (direct, easy to understand)—you can use this to ask why someone is being so serious.
 Usually, this is used when everyone else is having fun, but there are people who aren’t smiling or laughing along.

 Use this around your friends who love Batman!